( Disponible en anglais seulement )

 In April, CRA released a short guidance, CG-025, which sets out the criteria that must be met by an organization seeking to be recognized as a low cost housing corporation for the aged.
 Such corporations, provided that they obtain and maintain registration with CRA, constitute “qualified donees” under the Income Tax Act (Canada) (the “Act”) that are eligible to issue tax receipts for donations and to receive grants from registered charities.

 Changes to the Act in 2012 established a registration regime for qualified donees other than registered charities.
 Unless an entity is properly registered with CRA, it is not considered a qualified donee even if it meets the criteria for registration.
 At present, only two low cost housing corporations for the aged are listed as being registered with CRA.
-A list of such qualified donees is available here.
+A list of such qualified donees is available on the Government of Canada’s website.

 Criteria for Registration